skypilot-org/skypilot/docs/source/examples/managed-jobs.rst

 You may want to customize the resources of the job controller for several reasons:

+#.
+Changing the maximum number of jobs that can be run concurrently, which is 2x the vCPUs of the controller.
+(Default: 16)
-1. Use a lower-cost controller (if you have a low number of concurrent managed jobs).
+#.
+Use a lower-cost controller (if you have a low number of concurrent managed jobs).
-2. Enforcing the job controller to run on a specific location.
+#.
+Enforcing the job controller to run on a specific location.
 (Default: cheapest location)
-3. Changing the maximum number of jobs that can be run concurrently, which is 2x the vCPUs of the controller.
-(Default: 16)
-4. Changing the disk_size of the job controller to store more logs.
+#.
+Changing the disk_size of the job controller to store more logs.
 (Default: 50GB)

 To achieve the above, you can specify custom configs in :code:`~/.sky/config.yaml` with the following fields: